- What is a

 - I sold my boat, so why am I getting a tax bill for it?

-- Liability for taxes attaches to its owner as of 12:01 a.m. on January 1st each year.
-The bill for the coming tax year is then issued to the owner of record at that time, and that person is liable for the taxes even if the boat was sold soon after that date.
+- Liability for taxes is for the owner as of 12:01 a.m. on January 1st each year.
+The bill is issued to the owner of record at that time, and that person is liable for the taxes even if the boat was sold soon after that date.
 If the boat was sold just before the lien date (December 10th, for example), the new owner would be liable for the bill.
 If you were not the owner on January 1st but the bill was issued in your name, then you need to contact us to resolve that problem.

 - How do I find my property lines?